SD170/blockchain-ronaldo-coin/readme.md

 ```

 #### 4) Generate new key-pair(not mandatory):
-You can genarate new public/private key pair
+You can generate a new public/private key pair
 ```
 node ./dist/keyGen.js
 ```